 Rei Solicitudo: Stewardship of our Campus Resources

-- 40 new businesses developed locally with support of the University's SBDC, helping to create 108 new jobs.
+- 91 new businesses developed locally with support of the University's SBDC, helping to create 172 new jobs in 2011.

-- The SBDC helped secure over $6 million in funding for small business clients, nearly $2 million more than last year.
+- The SBDC helped secure over $4.6 million in funding for small business clients in 2010.

-- Over $6 million invested in facilities improvements and capital projects over the past year.
+- Over $465,000 invested in facilities improvements, and over $41 million invested in capital improvements over the past year.

 - Overall campus recycling tonnage increased in 2011-12: recycling of paper by 13%, plastic by 6%, newspaper by 25%, and cardboard by 32%.